 Busy interfaces are distracting, often confusing, and lead to a higher abandonment rate.
 When creating your checkout page, make sure to walk through the process yourself to see where the hangups might be.
 Streamline steps and create a simple flow to guide customers to complete checkout quickly and securely.

 While testing the web payment portal, make sure the process feels and looks like your brand – even if you’re using a third-party payment processor.
 Having a different look at the payment experience can often result in consumers thinking the transaction must not be secure, or their card information is not being “processed” directly by your company.

 Many people don’t like to register accounts because of the tedious process that’s involved.
 Research says businesses forcing customers to register an account before purchasing leads to high abandonment.
 They worry about unwanted emails and unwelcome correspondences.
 Allow for guest checkout to guarantee a sale.

 Adapt and Evolve

-The best payment experience take customers’ preferences into consideration and not the requirements of a business.
+The best payment experience considers customers’ preferences and not the requirements of a business.
 Be sure to stay abreast of payment trends and adopt new methods your customers will use.
 IVR, pay by text, and e-wallets are all modern technologies to look into.
 Updating your website is also an excellent way to create confidence in your brand.

 Customers expect painless, instant, secure, and payment processes.
 Sounds simple right?
 If you have questions on payment technologies or how you can create a profitable payment arsenal – please reach out to Payment Savvy.
 For the past decade, we have worked hand-in-hand with businesses of all industries and sizes to the perfect payment experience for their business.
 We look forward to doing the same for you!